ChrisWhealy/geo_server/README.md

 #  geo_server

 An Erlang OTP application that accepts a city name as a search criteria, and returns all cities with a matching name.

 All geographic information used by this server is obtained from [http://www.geonames.org](http://www.geonames.org).

 ##  Deploy to Cloud Foundry

 Before deploying this app to Cloud Foundry, edit the `manifest.yml` file and change the `route` parameter to point to your own Cloud Foundry server.

 ***IMPORTANT***
 Due to the fact that all the country data is held in memory, this app requires 1600Mb of memory.
 This app will probably not start if the memory allowance is reduced.

-Deploy to Cloud Foundry using the following community build pack for Erlang
+Deploy to Cloud Foundry using the following community build pack for Erlang:

     $ cf push -b https://github.com/ChrisWhealy/cf-buildpack-erlang

 ##  API

-A client must send an HTTP `GET` request to the app's hostname and the path name `search`:
+A client must send an HTTP `GET` request to the app's hostname with the path `search`:

 `geo_server.cfapps.<server>.hana.ondemand.com/search`